JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/implicit_grant.md

 # Using Spotify.Web.Auth

 For cross-platform CLI and desktop apps (non `UWP` apps), custom protocol handlers are sometimes not an option.
-The fallback here is a small cross-platform embedded web server running on `http://localhost:5000` serving javascript.
-The javscript will parse the fragment part of the URI and sends a request to the web server in the background.
-The web server then notifies your appliciation via event.
+The fallback here is a small cross-platform embedded web server running on `http://localhost:5000` serving JavaScript.
+The JavaScript will parse the fragment part of the URI and sends a request to the web server in the background.
+The web server then notifies your appliciation via an event.

 ```csharp
 private static EmbedIOAuthServer _server;